ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 - Sign-in access is blocked
 - Group memberships are reviewed and updated
 - License assignment is reviewed or removed
+- The account can no longer be used to access Microsoft 365 services
 - The account is placed in a more secure offboarding state

 ## Security Considerations